JackDca/Mailpilewiki/Getting-started-on-linux.md

     sudo apt-get install gnupg openssl

-And everything that's listed in [requirements.txt](https://github.com/mailpile/Mailpile/blob/master/requirements.txt) (which can be auto-installed if you have PIP, by running `sudo pip install -r requirements.txt`).
+And everything that's listed in [requirements.txt](https://github.com/mailpile/Mailpile/blob/master/requirements.txt).

+If you want to use PIP (Python's package manager), you need to install these dependencies first, to enable PIP to run.
+For Debian...

+    sudo apt-get install python-dev libxml2-dev libxslt-dev libz-dev

+Then PIP can install required python components in requirements.txt

+    sudo pip install -r requirements.txt

 If you don't want to use PIP, you need to install these dependencies:

  * python-dev
  * libxml2-dev